- What host schools can I cross-register into?

 - How do I know how many HLS credits I'll get for a cross-registered course?

-It is important to note there are two exceptions to the 700 minute rule: FAS language courses and studio courses.
+It is important to note there are exceptions to the 720 minute rule: language courses, studio, and field courses.
 For language courses, 2L/3L students will earn 2 credits per semester for courses meeting minimum of 2 lecture hours per week, 3 credits per semester for courses meeting minimum of 3 lecture hours per week, or 4 credits per semester for intensive courses only that are a full year of work in one semester.
 LLM students will earn no credit for language courses.
-Studio courses are limited to 2 credits.
+Studio and field courses are limited to 2 credits.

 - Can I cross-register for an Independent Study?